Roushankp/DataMate-App/README.md

 # 📊 DataMate – Your All-in-One AI Data Assistant 💡
+# this is created by roushan Kumar Pandey

 **DataMate** is a powerful, interactive data science assistant that enables users to analyze, visualize, model, and chat with datasets — all in one unified AI-powered platform.